nguthrie/DevFlexInterview/README.md

  terminal after submission and all tests will pass.

 Please fork this repository before starting the questions.
 There is no time limit.
+Please see the test cases for more examples of input to output mappings for each question.

 1. Write a function that selects the maximum value from an array of integers.
 Do not use any built-in max functions.